 Filing an Arbitration Request

 - Contact our offices at (530) 272-2627 and ask for Kathleen Hinman, the Association Executive.
 She will be happy to provide you with the necessary procedures and forms for filing.
-Once the package is received, fax, email or mail the completed Request for Arbitration form, indicating the name(s) of the person/people (Respondent) that you are filing against.
+Once the package is received, fax, email or mail the completed Request for Arbitration form and fee, indicating the name(s) of the person/people (Respondent) that you are filing against.

-- Return the completed filing packet to the Association office, along with the Arbitration Filing Fee.
-Contact the Professional Standards Administrator or Ombudsman with any questions or concerns.
+- Contact the Professional Standards Administrator or Ombudsman with any questions or concerns.

 Important Note: The Nevada County Association of REALTORS only handles Arbitration cases between Member Companies and their Brokers.
 If a member of the public has an arbitrable issue regarding a transaction land seeks resolution, they have resources and these are just a few of the options available: 1) setting up a meeting with their agent, broker and the parties involved; 2) California Association of REALTOR Ombudsman Program; 3) Mediation through the local Conflict Resolution Center in Nevada County; 4) Small Claims Court ; 5) Counsel and 6) American Arbitration Association.